lammps/lammps/doc/src/fix_bond_react.rst

 eligible reaction only occurs if the random number is less than the fraction.
 Up to :math:`N` reactions are permitted to occur, as optionally specified by the *max_rxn* keyword.

+The *rate_limit* keyword can enforce an upper limit on the overall rate of the reaction.
+The number of reaction occurences is limited to Nlimit within an interval of Nsteps timesteps.
+At the beginning of a run, including when reading from a restart file, no reactions are permitted within the first Nsteps timesteps.

 The *stabilize_steps* keyword allows for the specification of how many time steps a reaction site is stabilized before being returned to the